kushaliitm/NextBrain-Personal-Intelligence-Assistant/README.md

 - Organize and manage your calendar (Google Calendar)
 - Handle your to-do lists and tasks (Notion)
 - Research information across the web
-- Search and scrape LinkedIn profiles
-- Integrate with multiple communication channels (WhatsApp, Telegram, Slack)
+- Integrate with multiple communication channels (WhatsApp)

 The architecture uses a **Manager Agent** that orchestrates specialized sub-agents, delegating tasks appropriately and ensuring quality assurance.
 All inter-agent communication is facilitated through a unified messaging framework.